jop-devel/jop/java/target/src/bench/scd_micro/README.txt

 -- JDK: if(initialCapacity>maxCapacity) initialCapacity=maxCapacity;
-   is bad, because DFA is stupid and the join results in (initialCapacity,maxCapacity) -- bench: One 'if(x>C) throw Error' hint for the DFA (poor man's context dependent annotations)
+   is bad, because DFA is stupid and the join results in (initialCapacity,maxCapacity) -- bench: One 'if(x>C) throw Error' hint for the DFA (poor man's context dependent annotations) -- JDK: Removed use of iterators in Collision.equals().
+Why ?
+   A big problem: When saving an object into the hashtable, the JDK invokes equals().
+   And equals() allocating objects is NOOO good.
+But when you use an iterator for comparing to lists, eg., you create an object.
+Hard to track, but our analysis also told us about this problem (which is great, too).
+On the other hand, with enough type information we should have known that it is not a collision which is in the hashmap (and we will needs this for WCET analysis anyway).

 == Additional changes for the WCET analysis
 -- The loops in merge sort were annotated using the fact, that the size of